 New listings could start to decrease in April and drop further in May, when the spread of COVID-19 will likely hit its peak in Oregon.

-In particular, significantly less owner-occupied homes will enter the market.
+In particular, significantly fewer owner-occupied homes will enter the market.
 People who can choose will wait to move and sell their homes until the stay-at-home order lifts.
 Meanwhile, many homeowners will take advantage of mortgage forbearance options, meaning that we aren’t likely to see a flood of new inventory in the next few months.

 Buyers who took advantage of low down payment programs and haven’t had time to build equity will be especially vulnerable, however.
 If they are required to seek forbearance and especially if home values drop, it won’t be long before they find themselves in a negative equity position.